-When not writing poetry, John is usually playing one of his many ukuleles or reading ancient Hellenistic philosophy for fun.
+When not writing poetry, John can usually be found playing one of his many ukuleles or feeding the crows & ravens in the park.

 Read my latest poetry, book reviews, and other writings & get the latest news about upcoming books and projects!